mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

 ## Saving and Loading the Distributed Training Model Parameter

-When performing distributed training on a GPU, the method of saving and loading the model parameters is the same as that on Ascend, which can be referred to [Saving and Loading the Distributed Training Model Parameter](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_ascend.html#Saving and Loading the Distributed Training Model Parameter).
+When performing distributed training on a GPU, the method of saving and loading the model parameters is the same as that on Ascend, which can be referred to [Distributed Training Model Parameters Saving and Loading](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_ascend.html#distributed-training-model-parameters-saving-and-loading).

 ## Training without Relying on OpenMPI